 A. Most applicants aren’t required to submit their GMAT or GRE score.
 Your official university transcripts are required, however, and are used to determine your academic aptitude for the Executive MBA program.

-Q. How much time will you devote to the program?
+Q. How much time will I devote to the program?

-A. Typically, students spend 30 hours per month in class and 15-20 hours per week studying and completing course work.
+A. Typically, you spend 30 hours per month in class and 10 to 15 hours per week studying and completing course work.
 Consequently, time management and family support are essential to program success.

 Q. How is performance graded?

 A. Executive MBA faculty members use a four-level grading system, with high pass, pass, low pass, and no pass.
-Every class grade is a combination of individual and team effort on tests, presentations, and special projects, but the exact breakdown is up to each professor.
+Class grades are typically based on a combination of individual and team effort on tests, presentations, and projects, but the exact breakdown is up to each professor.

 Q. What is GO!
 Week?